-Institutions in Nebraska are being asked to produce more graduates and trainees in workforce areas of high demand, such as healthcare, engineering, educator preparation, <a href="training-training
+Institutions in Nebraska are being asked to produce more graduates and trainees in workforce areas of high demand, such as healthcare, engineering, educator preparation, trades, and information technology.
+In addition, employers are stressing the need for broadly educated employees with key workplace skills.